sLaNGjI/wp-missed-schedule/readme.txt

  * Old Release History, before 2013, is available on [changelog.txt](http://plugins.svn.wordpress.org/wp-missed-schedule/assets/changelog.txt)
  *
 == Upgrade Notice ==
-= 2014.1231.2017.5 =
+= 2014.1231.2017.12 =
-Security, Compatibility, Maintenance, Update for WordPress from 2.1+ to 4.9+ and 5.0-alpha (recommended PHP 5.4+) Build 2017-11-16 - Somes Important Core and Transients Improvements - Undeveloped on wordpress.org since 2016-04-13 - Available only on GitHub for Specific Author Request - Upgradable directly from WordPress Dashboard on GitHub only - Secunia Certified Zero Vulnerabilities Advisories!
+Major Release and Compatibility Maintenance Update for WordPress from 2.1+ to 4.9+ and 5.0-alpha (recommended PHP 5.4+) Build 2017-12-31 - Somes Important Core Optimizations and Transients Improvements - Undeveloped on wordpress.org since 2016-04-13 - Available only on GitHub for Specific Author Request - Upgradable directly from WordPress Dashboard on GitHub only - Secunia Certified Zero Vulnerabilities Advisories!
 == Disclaimer ==
 [sLaNGjIs Team not provide support on wordpress.org forum](https://slangji.wordpress.com/support/) because we are not interested in reviews o stars on our plugins and themes!